 There are many different reasons why somebody leaves their job.
 Sometimes it's because they have found a better job, or they don't like their job, or simply because they are old.

-In this online exercise, we will look at business English vocabulary connected to leaving a job.
-Not only the names for the different ways of leaving a job, but also the vocabulary connected to the process of leaving.
-This exercise is for both people in human resources and those who want to leave a job.
+In this online exercise, you will learn and remember the business English vocabulary connected to leaving a job.
+You will learn bnot only the names for the different ways of leaving a job, but also the vocabulary connected to the process of leaving.
+This exercise is very useful for both people in human resources and those who want to leave a job.

 Click here to see an online exercise on losing a job vocabulary